soundpress/RulesOfNYC/docs/c38/index.rst

     * - Summer Dockage
       - 20 feet or less21 to 26 feet27 to 35 feet36 to 45 feet46 to 65 feet66 feet or greater
-      - $1325$70/linear foot$73/linear foot$78/linear foot$95/linear foot$118/linear foot &gt;
+      - $1,325$70/linear foot$73/linear foot$78/linear foot$95/linear foot$118/linear foot
     * - Commercial Charter Boat
       - May 1 to October 31November 1 to April 30
       - $135/linear foot$52/linear foot
     * - Winter StorageWater storage available
-      - Water
+      - WaterLand
-      - $35/linear foot or $700, whichever shall be greater
+      - $35/linear foot or $700, whichever shall be greater$50/linear foot or $1,000, whichever shall be greater
-    * -
-      - Land
-      - $50/linear foot or $1,000, whichever shall be greater
     * - Transient Dockage
-      - Non-commercialboats only
+      - Non-commercial boats only
-      - $2/linear foot/day(24 hours)
+      - $2/linear foot/day (24 hours)
     * -
-      - Sporting events/concerts in the park (event duration only)/dock &amp; dine
+      - Sporting events/concerts in the park(event duration only)/dock &amp; dine
       - $1/linear foot
     * -
       - Commercial vessels(does not include passenger loading/unloading fee)
-      - $2.50/linear foot/day(24 hours)
+      - $2.50/linear foot/day (24 hours)
     * - Passenger Pickup/Drop off(Non-commercial boats only)
       - 40 feet or less41 feet or more
       - $20$30
-    * - Dinghy Landing Only(Non-permit holders,non-transient dockage)
+    * - Dinghy Landing Only(Non-permit holders, non-transient dockage)
       - 14 feet or less
       - $22/day
     * - Commercial Landing Fee